 Several studies have found that black tea could be effective when it comes to weight control.

-One study of 111 people found that drinking three cups of black tea each day for three months significantly increased weight loss and reduced waist circumference, compared to drinking a caffeine-matched control beverage (11).
+One 2014 study of 111 people found that drinking 3 cups of powdered black tea each day for 3 months significantly increased weight loss and reduced waist circumference, compared to drinking a caffeine-matched control beverage (

-Some theorize that black tea’s potential weight loss effects may be because it’s high in flavones, a type of plant pigment with antioxidant properties.
+Some theorize that black tea’s potential weight loss effects may be because it’s high in polyphenols and flavones, a type of plant pigment with antioxidant properties.

-A study followed 4,280 adults over 14 years.
-It found that those with a higher flavone intake from foods and beverages like black tea had a lower body mass index (BMI) than those with a lower flavone intake (12).
+One older study followed 4,280 adults over 14 years.
+It found that those with a higher flavone intake from foods and beverages like black tea experienced a smaller increase in BMI than those with a lower flavone intake (

-However, this study looks only at the association between BMI and flavone intake.
+However, note that this study looks only at the association between BMI and flavone intake.
 Further research is needed to account for other factors that may be involved.

-Summary: Black tea is high in flavones and has been associated with reductions in weight, BMI and waist circumference.
+Black tea is high in flavones and has been associated with reductions in weight, BMI, and waist circumference.